OkayAbedin/medbox/old/KY024_OPERATION.md

    - The digital output (D0) will change to **HIGH (1)**
    - System recognizes compartment opening
    - **Any active alarm for that compartment will be cleared**
-   - The RGB LED on the MedBox will briefly turn GREEN
+   - The RGB LED on the CareBox will briefly turn GREEN

 ### Alarm Behavior

 - **Active Alarm + Lid Closed**:
-  - Red blinking LED on MedBox
+  - Red blinking LED on CareBox
   - Buzzer beeping
   - Blue LED on KY-024 module is ON (magnet detected)

 - **Active Alarm + Lid Opened**:
-  - Green LED on MedBox (indicates medicine taken)
+  - Green LED on CareBox (indicates medicine taken)
   - Buzzer stops
   - Blue LED on KY-024 module turns OFF (no magnet detected)
   - Alarm cleared automatically